ppatrzyk/arq-http/README.md

 - to be triggered via http api, jobs cannot take custom classes as arguments
 - dashboard needs to be manually refreshed after running unknown function

+TODO:
+- optional disable table generation if too many items
+- push only if new data available
+- better filters based on job status
+- abort endpoint